ellisdg/3DUnetCNN/examples/brats2020/README.md

 #### Notes on configuration
 The ```train.py``` script will automatically set the input image size and batch size based on the amount of GPU memory and number of GPUs.
-If you do not want these settings automatically set, you can adjust them yourself by making changes to the config file and instead of using the
+If you do not want these settings automatically set, you can adjust them yourself by making changes to the config file instead of using the
 ```--fit_gpu_mem``` flag.
-Instead of specifying the number of GPUs and threads on the command line, you can also make a configuration file for the machine you are using
+Rather than specifying the number of GPUs and threads on the command line, you can also make a configuration file for the machine you are using
 and pass this using the ```--machine_config_filename``` flag.
 Click [here](../machine_configs/v100_2gpu_32gb_config.json) to see an example machine configuration JSON file.